jbohren/conman/README.md

 For example, a port in joint-space should provide both the number of degrees of freedom of the joint group, as well as the ordered list of joint names, and a port in cartesian-space should also provide the name of its origin frame.

+##### Joint-Space Quantity
+##### Cartesian-Space Quantity

+### Designing Components for Use in Conman

+#### Running Components at Different Rates

+The *Conman* scheme will run at a fixed rate (the rate at which you want to control the fastest hardware in the scheme), but you may want to have components which run slower than that.
+If this is the case, then they can still run at integral multiples of the loop rate, simply by checking the time at which they are invoked.

+#### Running Multiple Schemes

+**NOTE:** _Conman v1 is only concerned with schemes that do not interact_

+**BRAINSTORM** Since *Conman* schemes do not _own_ the RTT components involved in them, it's possible to run multiple schemes either in parallel or serialized.
+Of course there's nothing to worry about if the two schemes do not interact, but if they do, you can still run them in parallel...

 ## Tutorials